 The simulated irregularity estimator distribution forms a probability density function (PDF) for the dark matter scenario.
 Using this PDF, the irregularity estimator calculated from actual AMS-02 data can be used to compute a p-value against the null hypothesis, which asserts the absence of spectral anomalies in the positron spectrum.

 For validation, we apply our methodology to the electron and antiproton spectra above 20 GeV as reported by AMS-02~\cite{AMS:2019iwo, AMS:2021nhj}.
-Given that these spectra\footnote{ High energy electrons also reveieve contributions from nearby sources.
-Howvever, the primary sources of electrons are supernova resonates.
+Given that these spectra\footnote{ High energy electrons also receive contributions from nearby sources.
+However, the primary sources of electrons are supernova remnants.
 These remnants, in contrast to pulsars, do not manifest as distinct, sharp features in the energy spectrum.} are not expected to manifest significant spectral anomalies, they act as control groups, corroborating the validity of our analytical technique.